wrytherUC/TaskRuler/README.md

 ## Introduction

 Is it hard for you to organize and concentrate on tasks you need to do?
-Do you find yourself focusing to hard on a task and lose track of time?\
+Do you find yourself focusing to hard on a task and lose track of time?

 Task Ruler can help you:

 - Create tasks and sub tasks.
 - Add the tasks to your calendar.
 - Set up alarms on when to start.
 - Set timers for task to help take you out of a hyper focused state.

-Use your Android device to create tasks and sub tasks to help keep your organized.\
+- Associate tasks to your Google calendar.
-Associate tasks to your Google calendar.\
+- Save tasks to use as templates.

-Save tasks to use as templates.
+Use your Android device to create tasks and sub tasks to help keep your organized.

 ## Storyboard